- Full, Reduced, Senior, and Handi-Transit Fares

 Bus Tickets are a great value and offer convenience and savings.
 Tickets are sold in sheets of 5 or 10 and are available at over 140 retail outlets throughout Winnipeg.
-For information on specific locations, refer to the list of bus pass and ticket outlet locations below.
+For information on specific locations, refer to our bus pass and ticket outlet page.

 To use or exchange old tickets:

-You can exchange old tickets for new ones by paying the cash difference, Monday through Friday, at the following outlets:
+You can exchange old tickets for new ones by paying the cash difference, Monday through Friday, at the following Customer Service Centres: